jeetsukumaran/DendroPy/doc/source/tutorial/taxa.rst

 The labels have to match **exactly** for the taxa to be correctly mapped, with the match being **case-sensitive**.
 Thus, "Python regius", "PYTHON REGIUS", "python regious", "P. regious", etc. will all be considered as referring to distinct and different taxa.

-Further quirks may arise due to some format-specific idiosyncracies.
+Further quirks may arise due to some schema-specific idiosyncracies.
 For example, the NEXUS standard dictates that an underscore ("_") should be substituted for a space in all labels.
 Thus, when reading a NEXUS or NEWICK source, the taxon labels "Python_regius" and "Python regius" are exactly equivalent, and will be mapped to the same |Taxon| object.

-However, this underscore-to-space mapping does **not** take place when reading, for example, a FASTA format file.
+However, this underscore-to-space mapping does **not** take place when reading, for example, a FASTA schema file.
 Here, underscores are preserved, and thus "Python_regius" does not map to "Python regius".
 This means that if you were to read a NEXUS file with the taxon label, "Python_regius", and later a read a FASTA file with the same taxon label, i.e., "Python_regius", these would map to different taxa!
 This is illustrated by the following: